To truly enjoy your university experience, you want to feel good: physically and mentally.

 Trinity College has a whole team of staff who are experts at guiding and supporting young adults who may be dealing with medical or emotional issues.
 You can feel assured you won’t fall through the cracks, because there is always someone trustworthy looking out for you.

 There's always support on hand

-At Trinity College, we have a residential tutor and student coordinator in every corridor whose role is to be there for you if you need to chat and who will offer guidance if you have any worries.
+At Trinity College, we have a residential advisors (RAs) and student coordinators (SCs) in every corridor whose role is to be there for you if you need to chat and who will offer guidance if you have any worries.
 As well as being chosen for their leadership abilities, these students are all trained in first aid.

-We have a full-time nurse and chaplain too, plus staff on duty each evening and weekend, meaning there is always someone to turn to for advice or support.
-The University of Melbourne has a health centre and couselling service, and, while we hope you won't need it, the Royal Melbourne Hospital is just across the road.
+We have staff on duty each evening and weekend, meaning there is always someone to turn to for advice or support, as well as trained health and career advisory professionals.
+The University of Melbourne has a health centre and counselling service, and, while we hope you won't need it, the Royal Melbourne Hospital is just across the road.